ghubstan/bisq-api-reference/README.md

 This application script consumes Bisq .proto files (`pb.proto` and `grpc.proto`), and produces `index.html.md` -- a [Slate](https://github.com/slatedocs/slate) compatible Markdown file.

-_Note:  For Python proto generation to work properly, the .proto files must be copied to the project's proto directory from the remote or local GitHub repo.
-They are not versioned in this project repo._

 The Markdown file is then manually deployed to a developer's or bisq-network's fork of the [Slate repository](https://github.com/slatedocs/slate), where the slate fork transforms it to a single html file describing Bisq gRPC API services, with example code.